Lab 10: Quaternions#

 }

 Here we have made the changes to implement a quaternion camera.
-In update() we use quaternions to rotate the camera quaternion based on the \(yaw\) and \(pitch\) angles from the mouse input.
-We then use the new camera quaternion to rotate the vectors \((0, 0, -1)\) and \((1, 0, 0)\) to give the \(\vec{front}\) and \(\vec{right}\) camera vectors.
-We have also changed the getViewMatrix() function so that it uses the camera quaternion to compute the view matrix.
+In update() we calculate the camera rotation quaternion based on the \(yaw\) and \(pitch\) angles from the mouse input.
+We then use the camera rotation quaternion to rotate the vectors \((0, 0, -1)\) and \((1, 0, 0)\) to give the \(\vec{front}\) and \(\vec{right}\) camera vectors.
+We have also changed the getViewMatrix() function so that it uses the camera rotation quaternion to compute the view matrix.

 Load index.html in a live server and you should see that nothing much has changed, you can still move the camera around using the keyboard and mouse.
 However, now we have a quaternion camera which does not suffer from gimbal lock and we can also move the camera through \(\pm 90^\circ\).